Misinformation about the Silk Road Case

 “Silk Road allowed the sale of child porn, human organs, hitmen and other violent services”

 False.
-Even the government never alleged this.
+Even the government never alleged this at Ross Ulbricht’s trial and this isn’t part of his charges.
 Silk Road was a free market based on the libertarian non-aggression principle.
-The site’s guiding philosophy was that transactions must be voluntary, and no third party is harmed.
-Therefore, such listings were prohibited and taken down by moderators.
-The Seller’s Guide, part of government evidence, clearly banned child pornography, and generally anything used to “harm or defraud” others.
+The site’s guiding philosophy was that transactions must be voluntary and no third party is harmed.
+Therefore, such listings were not allowed and taken down by moderators.
+The Silk Road Seller’s Guide, part of government evidence, clearly banned child pornography, and generally anything used to “harm or defraud” others.
 The lead government investigator’s testimony at trial also confirmed this.

 Silk Road Seller’s Guide (trial exhibit 120)